oomol-flows/srt-lab/README.md

 **Q: What if my language isn't supported?**
 A: The current version supports 18 major languages.
 Additional languages may be added in future updates.

+**Q: Why is the extracted audio segment shorter than expected?**
+A: If the source audio is shorter than the target duration, the block extracts the longest available segment.
+Also, the algorithm looks for continuous speech blocks and may adjust boundaries to avoid cutting mid-word.

+**Q: Which selection method should I use for voice cloning?**
+A: Use "Densest" for voice cloning/TTS training, as it selects segments with the most words, providing richer speech data.

 ---